-A DISPLAY MAP command was entered, and the requested segment mask was not found, or no tasks exist in memory.
+indicates a DISPLAY MAP command was entered, and the requested segment mask was not found, or no tasks exist in memory.

-A command was entered out of sequence when:
+indicates a command was entered out of sequence when:

-- attempting to pause a task when none was active, - assigning of a currently assigned lu while a task was active, or - entering an OPTION command for an active task.
+- attempting to pause a task when none was active, - assigning of a currently assigned lu while a task was active, - entering an OPTION command for an active task, or - attempting to continue a task that was not paused.